Heteroskedastic PCA: Algorithm, Optimality, and Applications

 \subsection{Organization of the Paper}

-The rest of the paper is organized as follows.
-After a brief introduction of notation and definitions (Section \ref{sec:notation}), we focus on the generalized spiked covariance model, present the HeteroPCA algorithm (Section \ref{sec:method-heteroPCA}), and develop matching minimax upper and lower bounds for the proposed procedure (Section \ref{sec:theory-heteroPCA}).
+After a brief introduction of notation and definitions (Section \ref{sec:notation}), we focus on the generalized spiked covariance model, present the HeteroPCA algorithm (Section \ref{sec:method-heteroPCA}), and develop matching minimax upper and lower bounds of the estimation error (Section \ref{sec:theory-heteroPCA}).
 Then, we introduce a deterministic robust perturbation analysis that serves as a key technical step in our analysis (Section \ref{sec:deterministic}).
-We also illustrate main proof ideas of technical results in \prettyref{sec:proof-sketch}.
-Applications to other high-dimensional statistical problems, including heteroskedastic matrix denoising, Poisson PCA, and SVD based on heteroskedastic and incomplete data are discussed in Section \ref{sec:applications}.
-Numerical results are presented in Section \ref{sec:simu} and other applications are briefly discussed in Section \ref{sec:discussion}.
+We also illustrate main proof ideas in \prettyref{sec:proof-sketch}.
+In Section \ref{sec:applications}, we discuss the applications of established results.
+Numerical results are given in Section \ref{sec:simu}.
 The proofs of main results are given in Section \ref{sec:proof}.
 The additional proofs and technical lemmas are provided in the supplementary materials \citep{zhang2018supplement}.